 matchIT requires a FLAG field to prepare the Data Summary and for View Records by Category to allow you to examine certain categories of a record.
-Entries in the Flag field are explained in Appendix B.
+Entries in the Flag field are explained in Appendix B on page 189.

 matchIT Field names by Type